AnejL/dbc/readme.md

 > dbc -o

-It's possible to combine them like
+It's possible to combine options like

 > dbc -sno